Down Payment Assistance Programs And Grants: What They Are And How They Work

 Most government and charity programs have strict definitions for who qualifies as a first-time home buyer.
 If you haven’t had any kind of homeownership in the last 3 years, most state, federal, local government and nonprofit programs consider you a first-time home buyer, even if you owned a home before that 3-year period.

-You can’t own any form of rental or investment property either, even if you don’t live in the property.
+You can’t own any form of rental or investment property either, even if you don’t occupy the property.

 How Does Down Payment Assistance Work?

-Down payment assistance comes in the form of grants, loans and other programs.
-It’s typically reserved only for borrowers who qualify as first-time home buyers.
-Down payment assistance programs can be run by a variety of organizations, including the U.S. Department of Housing and Urban Development (HUD), your local or state housing authority or a nonprofit.
+As already noted, down payment assistance comes in the form of grants, loans and other programs, and it’s typically reserved only for borrowers who qualify as first-time home buyers.
+Down payment assistance programs can be run by a variety of organizations, including the U.S. Department of Housing and Urban Development (HUD), your local or state housing authority, or a nonprofit.

-Eligibility is determined by your household income and credit history and varies by state and program.
-An application is typically needed, and sometimes you’re also required to attend training or home buyer education on the mortgage process and maintaining finances.
+Eligibility is determined by your household income and credit history, and it varies by state and program.
+You’ll typically need to apply for assistance by submitting a formal application, and sometimes you’re also required to attend training or home buyer education on the mortgage process and maintaining finances.

-How much you’re awarded differs depending on the program.
+How much money you’re awarded differs depending on the program.
 Some programs offer a percentage based on the home’s sale price, while others cap assistance at a certain dollar amount.
-When looking at programs to apply for, research their requirements, whether it’s a grant or loan and how much assistance you can receive.
+When looking at programs to apply for, research their requirements, whether it’s a grant or a loan, and how much assistance you can receive.